-The Cottesmore Leap — and 11 more of the world's biggest rider frighteners - Horse & Hound
+The Cottesmore Leap — and 11 more of the world’s biggest rider frighteners - Horse & Hound

 They’re enough to strike fear in the blood of even the most gung-ho of riders – and yet horses seem to take them in their stride.
-We look at 12 rider frighteners from around the world, including the infamous Cottesmore Leap that some of the world’s top eventers will be tackling at this weekend’s Land Rover Burghley Horse Trials (31 August-3 September).
+We look at 12 rider frighteners from around the world.
 How many would you willingly take on?

 1. The Cottesmore Leap at Burghley Horse Trials